Aetherinox/keeweb/CONTRIBUTING.md

 ### Conventional Commit Specification

-When commiting your changes, we require you to follow the Conventional Commit Specification, described below.
+When commiting your changes, we require you to follow the Conventional Commit Specification (with a few additions), described below.

 **The Conventional Commits** is a specification for the format and content of a commit message.
 The concept behind Conventional Commits is to provide a rich commit history that can be read and understood by both humans and automated tools.
 Conventional Commits have the following format: